ut-ctr-nmc/peds-midblocks-intersections/README.md

 * **center_lat, center_lon:** Convenience coordinates of the center of the roadway geometry.
 * **ident:** A string identifier that represents the roadway (e.g. street name or highway name)

+## Uniform ~0.1-mile Segments

+There is also another dataset with the same schema as the ~1-mile segments, but representing the TxDOT Roadway Inventory chunked into segments that are approx. 0.1 miles in length.
+They are provided under the name `segs_tx_01mi`.

 ## Intersections

 Intersections were located using the methodology outlined in the paper referred above, detailed in the [peds-crash-techvol repository](https://github.com/ut-ctr-nmc/ped-crash-techvol/blob/master/doc/intersections.md#attempt-3-using-openstreetmap).
 Please contact Kenneth Perrine, owner of this repository, for further details.
 Intersections are given identifiers and geo-locations.
 An additional table identifies the two most frequented nearby roadway sections that cross through the intersection, labeled as major and minor approaches.